 Example: You paid $100 to a qualifying non-profit organization to attend a fund-raising gala and the value of the dinner and entertainment was $40.
 Your deduction would be $60 ($100 - $40 = $60).

-- New for 2020- If you have a limit on the qualified contributions you are allowed to deduct you may be able to choose a temporary suspension.
+- For tax year 2020 only- If you have a limit on the qualified contributions you are allowed to deduct you may be able to choose a temporary suspension.
 See Publication 526 and Schedule A instructions.

-- New for 2021- If you don't itemize your deductions, you may qualify to take a deduction for contributions of up to $600 ($300 if single, head of household, married filing separate or qualifying widow(er) and $600 for married filing jointly).
+- For tax year 2021 only- If you don't itemize your deductions, you may qualify to take a deduction for contributions of up to $600 ($300 if single, head of household, married filing separate or qualifying widow(er) and $600 for married filing jointly).